andycroll/andycroll.com/_posts/2019/2019-12-15-use-loose-ruby-versioning-in-your-gemfile.md

 Examples of services where the availability of new Ruby versions are delayed include Github Actions and Netlify.

-You can generally upgrade between 2.6.3 and 2.6.5 without expecting any changes to how your programme works.
+You can generally upgrade between patch-level versions (e.g. 2.6.3 to 2.6.5) without expecting any changes to how your programme works.

 The flexible constraint in the `Gemfile` prevents you from having to interrupt your deployment or CI process, whilst being able to upgrade your local Ruby versions.